FraAlle/Frontpage/README.md

 project idea:
--making an password saver in windows/android using md5 encryption
+-making an password saver in windows/android using md5 encryption or using an encryption that change every tot time making it readable but difficult to take the correct key